ING Banner

 ING encourages applicants to submit proposals for less-demanding sky conditions, i.e. some combination of poorer seeing or transparency, moonlit sky or low elevation.

 Consortium proposals.
 For each 3 hours of observing time using HARPS3 granted to PIs external to the THE Consortium (a 'non-consortium proposal') by the various TACs, the THE Consortium receives 1 hour of observing time.
-However, if the PI of a proposal is a member of the THE Consortium, or if more than 50% of the Co-PIs are members, then that proposal is considered as a consortium proposal and it is exempt from the above rule.
+The precise definition of a consortium proposal has yet to be agreed, so there is a question on the PH1 form asking whether any of the applicants are consortium members.

 5. Time allocations and priority bands

-Time allocations, priority bands and flags of HARPS3 consortium proposals are shown on the time allocations page when phase 1 is over.
+Time allocations and priority bands are shown on the time allocations page when phase 1 is over.
 Time awarded can lie in one of the following observing priority bands:

 A-band proposals have very high priority.
 If an A-band proposal remains unfinished at the end of the applied semester, it will be granted an extended life-time over a number of additional semesters, or until its completion, whichever comes first.
 Unfinished A-band proposals do not have to be re-submitted in the additional semesters because of their carry-over status.
 A proposal is considered as complete when the quality of the obtained data meets the applied requirements.